 You may be tempted to test your testosterone levels using one of the home testosterone testing products you’ve seen advertised.
 Before you try a test kit, make sure you understand:

 - how it works

 - what to do with your results

-For adult men, symptoms of having low testosterone levels—a condition called hypogonadism—include:
+For adult men, symptoms of low testosterone levels (hypogonadism) include: